-- Exclude from loans to finance agricultural production and other loans to farmers: - (1) Loans secured by real estate (report in Schedule RC-C, part I, item 1). - (2) Loans to farmers for commercial and industrial purposes, e.g., when a farmer is operating a business enterprise as well as a farm (report in Schedule RC-C, part I, item 4). - (3) Loans to farmers for the purpose of purchasing or carrying securities (report in Schedule RC-C, part I, item 9). - (4) Loans to farmers secured by oil or mining production payments (report in Schedule RC-C, part I, item 4). - 4 Commercial and industrial loans.
-Report loans for commercial and industrial purposes to sole proprietorships, partnerships, corporations, and other business enterprises, whether secured (other than by real estate) or unsecured, single-payment or installment.
+- Exclude from loans to finance agricultural production and other loans to farmers: - (1) Loans that meet the definition of a "loan secured by real estate" (report in Schedule RC-C, part I, item 1). - (2) Loans to farmers for commercial and industrial purposes, e.g., when a farmer is operating a business enterprise as well as a farm (report in Schedule RC-C, part I, item 4). - (3) Loans to farmers for the purpose of purchasing or carrying securities (report in Schedule RC-C, part I, item 9). - (4) Loans to farmers secured by oil or mining production payments (report in Schedule RC-C, part I, item 4). - 4 Commercial and industrial loans.
+Report loans for commercial and industrial purposes to sole proprietorships, partnerships, corporations, and other business enterprises, whether secured (other than those that meet the definition of a "loan secured by real estate") or unsecured, single-payment or installment.
 On the FFIEC 041, all banks should report the total of these loans in column B, and banks with \$300 million or more in total assets should also report in the appropriate subitems of column A a breakdown of these loans between those loans to U.S. and non-U.S. addressees.
 On the FFIEC 031, all banks should report a breakdown of these loans between those to U.S. and non-U.S. addressees for the fully consolidated bank in the appropriate subitems of column A and for domestic offices in the appropriate subitems of column B.